RadithSandeepa/useful-websites-and-tools/README.md

 # Useful Websites and Tools

+> **Disclaimer:**
+> The websites and tools listed in this repository are shared solely for informational and educational purposes.
+> While I have personally found them useful, I do **not** own, operate, or verify the security, reliability, or legality of any third-party websites or applications linked here.
+> Use them at your own discretion and risk.
+I do not guarantee their safety, accuracy, or continued availability.

 This repository contains a collection of websites and tools that I have found useful throughout my life.
 The list is organized alphabetically and includes descriptions of each resource.

 ## AI Tools